Free Shipping on Orders over $75 to the Contiguous US

 Shade Plants During Peak Summer

-Sun Scalding - Prolonged high temperatures and direct sun exposure can damage both leaves and fruit.
-Leaves will develop either brown “crispy” areas or turn bleach white, while the skin on fruit usually turns bleach white.
+• Sun scalding - Prolonged high temperatures and direct sun exposure can damage both leaves and fruit.
+Leaves will develop either brown “crispy” areas or turn bleached white, while the skin on fruit usually turns bleached white.
 Smaller, developing fruits are especially susceptible.
-The affected areas are the cells beginning to break down from intense UV exposure, which microorganisms will soon move into and start the decay process.
+The affected areas are cells that are beginning to break down due to intense UV exposure.
+The delay process will begin soon after.

-Heat Stress - Like humans, plants thrive under a specific temperature range.
-For most species, this falls between 59° and 86°F. When temperatures exceed 90°F for days or weeks, plants will show signs of distress such as leaf cupping, wilting, bolting (cool season vegetables), and blossom or fruit drop(1).
-The heat will stunt growth and may lead to smaller fruit at lower yields.
+• Heat stress - Like humans, plants thrive within a specific temperature range.
+For most species, this range is between 59°F and 86°F (15°C and 30°C).
+When temperatures exceed 90°F (32°C) for days or weeks, plants may show signs of distress, such as leaf cupping, wilting, bolting (cool-season vegetables), and blossom or fruit drop(1).
+Excessive heat can stunt growth, resulting in smaller fruit and lower yields.

-Dry Soil - The sun significantly affects soil health and moisture content.
-Too much sun can wreak havoc on soil fertility (picture a desert, for example).
-Heat evaporates the moisture in the top layers of the soil, creating a dry and inhospitable environment for roots.
+• Dry soil - The sun significantly affects soil health and moisture content.
+Too much sun can degrade soil fertility (think of a desert, for example).
+Heat evaporates moisture in the topsoil, creating a dry, inhospitable environment for roots.
 Not only will you need more water to keep your plants happy, but forgetting to water for even a day or two could wipe out much of the garden.

-The fastest and most effective way to prevent heat-stressed plants is by using sun protection for plants.
-Shade cloth can provide them some relief.
+The fastest and most effective way to prevent heat stress in plants is to use sun protection.
+Shade cloth can provide them with some relief.
 For low-lying plants, you can support the cloth with small hoops that you bend yourself and stake into the ground.

 Trellised plants such as tomatoes and beans require a different solution.
 You can simply drape a piece of cloth over the trellis or suspend the cloth above for multiple plants.
 Anchoring the cloth to a nearby tall fence or building will work, but you will typically need to add other overhead supports.
 The simplest way to do this is to place a tall post in a 5-gallon bucket filled with concrete (soil may also work if tamped around the post to keep it upright).